Static vs Dynamic capability

 Given all of this, static vs dynamic capability, common scenarios, statistics on attacks etc, I personally believe Small to Medium sized Businesses partnering with Managed Service Providers provides a lot more than outsourced services, it bolsters any team with the combined static and dynamic capabilities of an entire organisation that deals almost exclusively in IT and Security.
 Like my previous point, working daily with so many organisations, teams, technology stacks, etc, we learn thousands of lessons per week, be it our staff, knowledge base or process.
 It's honestly the reason I refuse to leave this space and I suspect the same of most clients that have spent decades in our care.

-If you'd like to learn more about our offering or have a chat about what we could do to help secure your organisation, please don't hesitate to reach out to Andrey, our APAC Head of Customer Success, who is always keen to understand your business and it's needs (email@example.com).
+If you'd like to learn more about our offering or have a chat about what we could do to help secure your organisation, drop a line to firstname.lastname@example.org.